flutter/news_toolkit/README.md

 ### Updating Sticky Ads

 Sticky ads are small dismissible ads that are anchored to the bottom of the screen.
 Sticky ads are built by the `StickyAd` widget.
-In the template there is a sticky ad placed in `ArticleContent` inside `lib/article/widgets/article_content.dart`.
+In the template, there is a sticky ad placed in `ArticleContent` inside `lib/article/widgets/article_content.dart`.
 Move the `StickyAd()` constructor if you want to change which screen sticky ads are shown on.

 ### Updating Rewarded Ads